alexisleikerbanning/MavenMusicProject/Maven_Careers_Project/README.md

 Visualizations:

-bar chart to show categorical and time-series data doughnut chart to show compositional data line chart to show comparison and trends filled map to show geospatial and comparison data Formulas/features used:
+bar chart to show categorical and time-series data, doughnut chart to show compositional data, line chart to show comparison and trends, filled map to show geospatial and comparison data,

+Formulas/features used:

 IF, SUM, SUMIFS, AVERAGEIFS, INDEX